Made in Space, Inc.: Fiber optics

 The multi-flight experimental payloads are producing test quantities of ZBLAN optical fiber.
 Based on the results from initial experiments and market demand, Made In Space plans to develop and operate larger-scale microgravity production facilities for ZBLAN and other microgravity-enabled materials.
 For its fiber optics development, MIS has teamed with ThorLabs.
 The advantage of fiber optics produced in microgravity are much lower signal loss capabilities, which benefit long-haul communications, medical research, super-computing, and many other industries and applications.

 Other activities

 In 2018, MIS was awarded Small Business Innovation Research award extensions of 24 months for its Vulcan and Industrial Crystallization Facility (ICF).
 The Vulcan Advanced Hybrid Manufacturing System is an additive and subtractive manufacturing technology being developed for in-space applications.
 Vulcan enables fabrication of precisely-machined metal parts at the point-of-use, such as on the International Space Station or future crewed space platforms.
 The ICF on the International Space Station would also manufacture space-enabled, multi-use optical crystals in microgravity.
 Optical crystals are used by such industries as computers and data-processing systems.

-An MIS commercial recycling facility is scheduled to be sent to the International Space Station in late 2019.
-The facility will take in plastic waste and unneeded plastic parts and physically convert them into spools of feedstock for the space station additive manufacturing facility used for manufactured-in-space parts.
+An MIS commercial recycling facility was launched to the International Space Station in late 2019.
+The facility takes in plastic waste and unneeded plastic parts and physically converts them into spools of feedstock for the space station additive manufacturing facility used for manufactured-in-space parts.
+MIS partnered with Kevin Eastman to include Shredder (Teenage Mutant Ninja Turtles) artwork integrated on the shredding mechanism inside the recycler.